sarwarsunjid/laravel-task/README.md

 ## Supported versions

-Supported Version for Shopperzarena is given below-
+Supported Version for laravel-task is given below-

 - PHP Version: 7.4.16 or higher.